Evidence-Based Best Practices

 6. Verify the hearing aid performance parameters with test box and probe microphone measures (REM).

 8. Evaluate for and prescribe hearing assistive technology, as appropriate.

 Real Ear Measurements

 There is substantial evidence indicating patient benefit, outcomes, and satisfaction improve when real ear measures are part of the treatment plan and fitting process.
 Typically performed on the day of fitting of hearing aids, this critical objective measurement merges the patient’s hearing test results with their ear canal shape and size and the scientifically-prescribed hearing aid algorithm.
 As the measurements are running, the audiologist makes programming adjustments and/or changes how the devices are couple to the ear.

-Unfortunately, only 20% of audiologists and fewer (if any) hearing aid sales people perform real ear measurements.
+Unfortunately, few providers perform real ear measurements.
 A proper hearing aid fitting is not complete without this critical measurement.